Skip to main content

 • Based on findings from animal studies and its mechanism of action, OJEMDA may cause fetal harm when administered to a pregnant woman

-• Advise male patients with female partners of reproductive potential to use effective nonhormonal contraception during treatment with OJEMDA and for 2 weeks after the last dose
+• Advise male patients with female partners of reproductive potential to use effective nonhormonal contraception during treatment and for 2 weeks after the last dose

 NF1 associated tumors

-• Based on nonclinical data in NF1 models without BRAF alterations, OJEMDA may promote tumor growth in patients with NF1 tumors
+• Based on nonclinical data, tovorafenib may promote tumor growth in patients with NF1 tumors

-• Confirm evidence of a BRAF alteration prior to initiation of treatment with OJEMDA
+• Confirm evidence of BRAF alteration prior to initiation of treatment

 The majority of adverse reactions were grade 1 or 21

-• The safety of OJEMDA was evaluated in 137 patients with R/R pLGG harboring a BRAF alteration
+• The safety of OJEMDA was evaluated in 137 patients with R/R pLGG harboring a BRAF alteration2

 Adverse reactions occurring in ≥20% of pediatric patients1